 There have been a few different Frosty variations

 In August 2006, Wendy’s introduced the vanilla Frosty, now a staple on the menu.
 Other Frosty varieties, however, didn’t make the cut.
 Wendy’s introduced the Strawberry Frosty Shake, the Twisted Frosty, the Frosty Parfait, the Frosty Float, and the Frosty Waffle Cone in the mid-to-late 2000s, per Wendy’s.
 Check out these failed McDonald’s menu items that are also no longer around.

 Wendy’s hosts a Frosty 5k

 The annual Wendy’s Frosty 5K Run/Walk is in Columbus, Ohio, and raises funds for the Dave Thomas Foundation for Adoption.
 The charity, founded by Thomas, who was also adopted, finds permanent homes for children waiting in North America’s foster care systems, the official website says.
 Participants pay a fee for race registration and receive a cold Frosty post-race.
 In 2018, the race raised more than $110,000.
 Don’t miss which state has the most fast food restaurants in America.

 The Frosty has fewer calories than other leading shake-like treats

 A large chocolate Frosty has fewer calories than other frozen treats at fast food restaurants.
 One large order is about 590 calories, in comparison to Sonic and Dairy Queen’s large chocolate shakes with 1330 and 920 calories respectively, according to their official websites.
 Meanwhile, a small vanilla Frosty is the lowest-calorie Frosty order at Wendy’s, with only 280 calories.
-Here are the 10 healthiest orders at the most popular fast food restaurants.
+See how you can order healthy at your favorite fast food chain.